vikashmishra/Incident-Management-App/README.md

 # Incident-management-App
-Clone or download repositery inside web accessable folder and the switch branch from "main" to "master".
+Clone or download repositery inside web accessable folder and then switch branch from "main" to "master".

-Unzip vendor folder on project root, i have added zip folder of vendor since it was taking time to upload
+Unzip vendor folder on project root, i have added zip folder of vendor since it was taking time to upload.

 Nevigate to .env file and configure database also create a databse with the name which you wil write down inside .env file.